 The application for us from all this isn’t hard to grasp.
 How often do we test God by griping and grumbling about our circumstances?
 Speaking for myself, I do it far too much.

 I’ll admit that I’ve seen a few figurative waters parted and a few bitter ones made sweet.
-I’ve tasted some personalized manna and had some other needs met.
+I’ve tasted some personalized manna and had some other needs met as well.
 I’ve been shown mercy that I didn’t deserve and received my share of instructive warnings.
-I’ve also eaten some figurative quail that tasted good for a moment but came with severe consequences and missed out on some wonderful opportunities because of my sin.
+I’ve eaten some figurative quail that tasted good for a moment but came with severe consequences.
+I’ve also missed out on some wonderful opportunities because of my sin.

 So, really, I’m not that much better than the Israelites in regards to grumbling, murmuring, and testing God.
 That’s why I need reminders like this post.
 And my guess is that I’m not on an island of one.
 As Philippians 2:14 tells us, “Do all things without complaining and disputing…” I ask you, Christian, how are you doing on that these days?